SkillsUnion/tamkeen-software/docs/1-frontend/react/styling-libraries.md

 Now that Bootstrap has been implemented in your application it might be a good idea to look at some of the pre-styled components you can implement, look at some examples and usage <a href="https://react-bootstrap.github.io/docs/components/accordion" target="_blank">here</a>.

-To showcase implementing React Bootstrap into a React Application we will implement some new styled buttons on our previously edited boilerplate code from our previous section.
+To showcase implementing React Bootstrap into a React Application, we will implement some new styled buttons on our previously edited boilerplate code from our previous lesson.

 ### React Bootstrap Component